Jannich113/EmbeddedLinux_project/readme.txt

     To run the MQTT broker in the background as a daemom
     - mosquitto -d

-    To subscribe to a topic
+    To subscribe to a topicww
     - mosquitto_sub -d -t "topic" -u "username -P "passwd"

     To publish to a topic